 Q34.
 WILL IT BE NECESSARY TO HAVE A COVID-19 TEST EITHER BEFORE OR AFTER ATTENDANCE AT A MASONIC MEETING?

+A34.
 At the present time there is no requirement for anyone to be tested before they resume their attendance at Masonic meetings but it may form part of the conditions of use for the meeting place.